Indiana Jones and the Fate of Atlantis is a point-and-click adventure game that was released by LucasArts in 1992.

 In his search, Indy teams up with Sophia Hapgood, an old colleague who is also a target of Kerner because of the necklace she wears: an artifact that will help them uncover the final resting place of Atlantis.
 It is after meeting with Sophia that Indy learns of what the Nazis want with Atlantis and the power they would obtain if they were ever to get hold of a mineral called orichalcum.

 Another key to finding Atlantis, Indy learns, is in the legendary Lost Dialogue, a book of disputed existence by Plato.
 The story continues to unfold depending on which path the player chooses to take.

 The general gameplay is set out like a traditional point and click adventure game.
-There are many puzzle solving elements but there are also optional in-game fighting scenes.
-In many situations the problem can be solved in a puzzle format but sometimes it is optional for the player to solve a dispute in a fist fight.
+There are many puzzles, but the game also includes optional combat.
+In many situations a problem can be solved using puzzle solving, but sometimes the player can optionally solve a dispute with a fist fight.

-- the Wits Path: a path with many puzzle solving elements,
+- Wits: A path with many puzzle solving elements.

-- the Fists Path: with fewer problems but with more fighting scenes, and
+- Fists: Fewer problems but with more fighting scenes.

-- the Team Path: that relies more heavily on Sophia Hapgood in some of the puzzles.
+- Team: The path that relies more heavily on Sophia Hapgood in some of the puzzles.